korymfargo/korymfargo/README.md

 ## About Me

-- 💼 Currently working as a Senior/Lead Full-Stack Engineer at ITC Management Group.
 - 🚀 Passionate about frontend development with a focus on React.js and Vue.js.
 - 🌐 Check out my portfolio at [korymfargo.dev](https://korymfargo.dev).